Allergy

 Interpretation is done after 20 minutes

-Factors affecting Skin Test
+Factors affecting Skin Prick Test

 *Skin test can be performed even at one month of age